Aaron96122/key_phrase_extraction/README.md

 # Key Phrase Extraction project

 This project is the realization of the Key Phrase Extraction using the [Inspect](https://github.com/snkim/AutomaticKeyphraseExtraction/blob/master/Hulth2003.tar.gz).
-Here, the data is extracted to the Test folder.

 ## Environment